CodeHipster/java-carpool/src/main/java/thijs/oostdam/carpool/authentication/README.md

 ## authentication

 ### login handler
-LoginHandler provides an endpoint which can be called with an id(email) and password. this will return a signed-id in the header
+LoginHandler provides an endpoint which can be called with an id(address) and password. this will return a signed-id in the header

 ### authentication filter